boschresearch/amira_blender_rendering/Readme.md

 3) $ (py3bootstrap) mkvirtualenv blender-venv
 4) Follow the steps above.

+If the aforementioned 4 steps do not work, try to create a python environment using an explicit call to the approriate virtualenv:

+    $ python3.7 .local/lib/python3.7/site-packages/virtualenv.py blender-env

-If this does not solve the issue, please get in contact with us.
+If this still does not solve the issue, please get in contact with us.

 If everything worked, you should end in a python console within blender.
 Quite curiously, blender will report that it found a bundled python at